12 Summer Skin Care Recipes for Dry Skin with Camellia Seed Oil

 This coffee & black tea under eye cream is an energizing antioxidant balm that’s perfect for tired eyes and skin.
 It’s made with anti-inflammatory coffee essential oil and antioxidant rich darjeeling tea infused camellia seed oil.
 So this coffee & black tea under eye cream recipe helps to blur the appearance of fine lines and wrinkles while also lending its nourishing antioxidant skin care properties.
 Learn to make it.

-DIY Solid Salt Scrub Donuts
+DIY Solid Salt Scrub Donuts to Exfoliate and Moisturize Skin

 These naturally scented lemon DIY solid salt scrub donuts are a great way to exfoliate and moisturize your skin for summer!
 Plus they’re so easy to make!
 Grab a friend and make this delightful summer skin care project over the weekend!
 Learn to make it.